wb14123/blog/jekyll/_posts/2020-11-02-Use-TLA+-to-Verify-Cache-Consistency.markdown

 core_n <--> cache_n
 ```

-Because of the differences of architectures, consistency and latency requirements, they usually needs different solutions.
+Because of the differences of architectures, consistency and latency requirements, they usually need different solutions.
 In this article, we only talk about the cache algorithms for web services.

 ## Cache Algorithms